jrosen48/utk-homepage/content/post/2020-08-31-getting-started-witha-high-performance-computing-service.md

 ## The process

+1. Sign-up

-1. First, I had to sign-up for an account.
+First, I had to sign-up for an account.
 Being staff/a faculty member did not mean that I already had an account.

+2. Use the browser

-2. I found it helpful to explore the browser-based file viewer (linked through the main page about the high-performance computing service; for me, that's here: https://acf-login1.nics.utk.edu/) and (again, browser-based) command-line interface _first_, but I found it counter-productive to rely on in the long-term.
+I found it helpful to explore the browser-based file viewer (linked through the main page about the high-performance computing service; for me, that's here: https://acf-login1.nics.utk.edu/) and (again, browser-based) command-line interface _first_, but I found it counter-productive to rely on in the long-term.
 This allowed me to get a feel for the file structure and how to load and begin to use the software I was using.

+3. Load a module

-3. The above step allowed me to try out things like using R from the command line.
+The above step allowed me to try out things like using R from the command line.
 To be able to access R, I had to load it as a **module**.
 The new language (what's a module?) here was difficult for me.
 There are _many_ modules, from Anaconda and R to... a bunch of things I don't recognize, and some I sort of vaguely do.
 In any case, typing `module` returns available commands. `avail` lists all of the available modules; `module avail` shows that three different versions of R are available to be loaded as modules.
 The most recent, for better or worse, was version 3.6.1.
 I loaded it by typing `module load` and then the name of the module that included the version, `r/3.6.1`; so, together, `module load r/3.6.1`.

+4. Play around with R

-4. Now I could type `R`, and use R as a console.
+Now I could type `R`, and use R as a console.
 Cool.

+5. Get familiar with running scripts

-5. At this point, I was pretty much stuck running `source(uploaded-file.R)`, for which I had to have uploaded the R file to the server - manually - before running it.
+At this point, I was pretty much stuck running `source(uploaded-file.R)`, for which I had to have uploaded the R file to the server - manually - before running it.
 This inevitably (for me) involved remembering that only base packages are installed, and having to install packages (e.g., {dplyr}) before sourcing the file.
 I found it helpful to try to load as few packages as possible; having to install e.g. {tidyverse} can take awhile, and there are more dependencies for it which can (and occasionally did) cause headaches, like when some operating system-level package wasn't available (I think this happened to me with curl-fixing it involved multiple help tickets, oye).

+6. Login via ssh

-6. The problem with sourcing scripts is two-fold.
+The problem with sourcing scripts is two-fold.
 First, my browser had to remain open while the file was running.
 Second, there are limits on how long you can run a file and the resources you can use.
 This next step was a key to using the high-performance computing service more effectively, accessing it from (on my Mac) Terminal, a command line interface.
 Logging in was surprisingly easy.
 I opened Terminal and typed (per the instructions): `ssh <NetID>@acf-login.acf.tennessee.edu.`.
 I had two factor-authentication, but after typing my password, it was pushed to my phone as it usually is.
 And that was it; I could access all of the same files (and functionality) available through the browser, and a bit more.

+7. Write a job

-7. The next step involved writing the code to run a job.
+The next step involved writing the code to run a job.
 This was challenging at first.
 A job is a file that ends in `.sh`, or a shell (I think of it as a Terminal or command line code) script.
 At least for this purpose, it has _headers_ and then command line codes.
 I found these headers-which start with `#PBS - l` (again, the new language was challenging here) to be necessary and helpful:

 ```{sh}
 `#PBS -l nodes=1:ppn=10`